Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 sergeyryzhov/istockphoto

 One of the most common mistakes rookie grillers make is assuming your cookout starts at the barbecue, when in reality it begins in the grocery store.
-Cheaping out and buying cheap, low-quality hot dogs results in sad, diseased looking dogs.
+Cheaping out and buying cheap, low-quality hot dogs results in sad, diseased-looking dogs.

 A good-quality dog — whether beef, pork, chicken, or veggie — makes all the difference.
 Better ingredients mean better texture, juicier bite, and flavor that doesn’t come from a chemistry lab.

-Grilling Them Straight From the Fridge
+Don’t Grill Them Straight From the Fridge

 A funny Bengal cat in the refrigerator looks at a plate of sausages.
 Feeding pets